 Then, add the cost of the mountain excursions you’d like to do, remembering the Swiss Pass entitles you to 50% off most cable cars, funiculars and cog railways – you can find the prices on each mountain’s website – and tally up the costs.

-To make things a little easier for you, you can access a copy of our Switzerland Rail Pass Comparison Spreadsheet.
-Get your copy here!
+To make things a little easier for you, you can access a copy of our Switzerland Rail Pass Comparison Calculator.
+Get your copy by clicking here or on the image below.

-There are a great deal of benefits to traveling with a Switzerland train pass.
+There are many benefits to traveling with a Swiss Travel Pass, the all-in-one Switzerland train pass.
 You can pay once and travel without any concerns for the whole of your time in Switzerland.
 But there’s much more to it.

-Here is what’s included and the biggest benefits of the Swiss Travel Pass:
+What does the Swiss Travel Pass cover and what are the biggest benefits of the Swiss Travel Pass?

 - All public transport is free with the Swiss Travel Pass.
 You’ll be able to travel within and between cities without any concerns and without putting your hand in your pocket.